-- In addition to the Operation Nip & Tuck program, we provide vouchers for low-cost pet spay-neuter, available to Carbon County residents with low or limited incomes, which are honored by local veterinary clinics.
+- In addition to the operation Nip & Tuck programs, we provide vouchers for low-cost pet spay-neuter available to Carbon and Stillwater County residents with low or limited incomes, which are honored by local veterinary clinics.

 - When a companion animal is lost or found, a call to us is one of the first calls made.
 This collection of data has helped to reunite hundreds of pets with their family.

-- We provide Humane Education programs in Carbon County schools to youth groups help youngsters take proper care of pets and avoid problems like dog bites.
+- We provide Humane Education programs in Carbon County schools and to other youth groups to help youngsters take proper care of pets and avoid problems like dog bites.
 We also regularly provide adult information about good pet care, pet behavior issues, and more.

 - We advise people about what to do when they see animal mistreatment.
 We encourage and support local law enforcement when they receive calls about abused or neglected animals.

 - The distribution of pet food to the three county food banks helps to ensure our local pets don’t go hungry.

 - Our Hay Bank helps financially struggling families with hay to feed their horses before starvation or abandonment becomes the only option.